-It triumphs over everything, even in death.
+He triumphs over everything, even in death.
 So, shout at your giants in the Name of Jesus; being yielded to God and while standing firm in your faith, and the giants must flee, and they’ll scurry away like grasshoppers!

 Your faith is a bold proclamation of your sonship and authority in Christ, and it sends giants packing and shrinks them down to size.

-The 14 year old singer-songwriter and poet, David, son of Jesse knew it.
+The 14 year old singer-songwriter and poet, David, son of Jesse, knew it.
 And, now you know it.

 You are not the grasshopper.
 Your faith makes you the Giant!